philipmorrisintl/GOBench/README.md

 derivatives gradient computation for the local search) available at: https://gist.github.com/sgubianpm/7d55f8d3ba5c9de4e9f0f1ffff1aa6cf

+The current version of the benchmark is not using sdaopt anymore but is benchmarking **dual annealing** proposed as a PR in SciPy.
+You need to have this scipy branch in order to use `DA` method.

 Minimum requirements to run the benchmarks is to have scipy installed.
 Other dependencies are managed in the setup.py file.
 Running the benchmark is very CPU intensive and requires a multicore machine